Tejas1045/SimpleTimeService/README.md

 ```

 In the ECR repository we created we have a tab call ed "view push Commands" which helps us to login to ECR and the push the image to the repository. follow the steps.
-i. login command
+4.1. login command
-ii.
+4.2.
 Build the image
-iii. tag the image
+4.3. tag the image
-xi. push the image.
+4.4. push the image.

 All the steps commands are present in the "view push command" section.